mailgun/documentation/source/faqs.rst

 .. _So You'd Like to Send Some Email (Through Code): http://blog.codinghorror.com/so-youd-like-to-send-some-email-through-code/

-What are the differences between free and paid accounts?
+What are the differences between free and Flex plans?
 **************************************************************************************************************

-First of all, for both free and paid accounts, you get 10,000 free messages per month.
-However, there are some limitations if you don't provide payment information:

-* You will not be able to send more than 10,000 messages per month
+Free plan (no credit card required):

+* 5,000 messages/month are included
+* There is a limit of 300 messages per day on the included sandbox domain
-* Data retention for logs and the :ref:`Events API <api-events>` is 2 days.
+* Data retention for Logs and the Events API is 1 day
-* The limit for number of domains is 5.

-If you do provide payment information:

-* There is no limit on the number of emails sent or received.
+* You cannot create custom domains
+* You can only send to Authorized Recipients; and there is a maximum of 5 Authorized Recipients

+Flex Plan:

+If you opt to enter your credit card, you'll receive 5,000 free messages per month for 3 months.
+After the 3 months is up, if you haven't opted to upgrade into one of our subscription plans, you'll continue on a Pay as you Go plan, in which you'd pay for any messages you send at a rate of $0.80/1,000 messages.
+Additionally, on flex plans you get:

+* No daily sending limit
+* You get 5,000 free messages a month for 3 months.
+If you send over this amount during the first 3 months, additional messages are charged at a rate of $0.80/1,000 messages
-* Data retention for Logs and the :ref:`Events API <api-events>` is 30 days.
+* Data retention for Logs and the Events API is 5 days
-* You can create up to 1,000 domains.
+* You can create custom domains
+* Use of Authorized Recipients is not required to send with custom domains; you may send to whomever you like!

 If these limits are not enough for you, or if you need to talk to us about a custom contract, you can reach us at sales@mailgun.com.